FAUA4079/Wazuh-SIEM-Deployment-Guide/README.md

 Click Finish to create the VM.

-1.2 Attach the Ubuntu ISO

-Select your new VM and click Settings → Storage.
-Under Controller: IDE, click the Empty optical drive.
-Click the disc icon on the right → Choose a disk file… Browse to your downloaded ubuntu-22.04-live-server-amd64.iso and click Open.
-Click OK to save.

-1.3 Configure Network Adapter

-Go to Settings → Network → Adapter 1.
-Set Attached to: Bridged Adapter.
-Select your host's active network interface from the Name dropdown.
-Click OK.

 [!TIP]
 Bridged Adapter places your VM on the same network as your host, which is required for PuTTY remote access.